Ambassador Earl Anthony Wayne

 An accomplished diplomat and executive, Ambassador Wayne served in a wide variety of positions during his diplomatic career, including as U.S. Ambassador to Mexico and Argentina, Deputy Ambassador in Afghanistan, Assistant Secretary of State for Economic and Business Affairs, and Principal Deputy Assistant Secretary of State for Europe.
 “Tony” has successfully led complex organizations and teams in Washington and overseas, working to develop and implement policies involving countries around the world to solve problems and create opportunities across economic, political, security and public diplomacy issues.
 Wayne left the State Department as a Career Ambassador, the most senior U.S. diplomatic rank.

 Wayne was the Treasurer of the American Foreign Service Association from 2017-19 and led its political action committee, helping to mobilize support for America's diplomats.
 He worked as a Non-Executive Director on the Financial System Risk Advisory Committee of HSBC Latin America from 2015-2019, as HSBC Latin America successfully reformed its culture and practices regarding financial crime risk.
-In fall 2016, he taught at Hamilton College as the Sol M. Linowitz Visiting Professor of International Affairs and has consulted elsewhere on education-related issues.
+In fall 2016, Wayne taught at Hamilton College as the Sol M. Linowitz Visiting Professor of International Affairs and has consulted elsewhere on education-related issues.

 Wayne’s most recent diplomatic posting was as United States Ambassador to Mexico from September 2011 through July 2015.
 He led a Mission of 2,700 employees representing 29 U.S. agencies, working to foster America’s relationship with a major partner on trade, investment, tourism, migration, law enforcement, and border security.
 During Wayne’s tenure, Mission Mexico’s accomplishments included establishing the U.S.-Mexico High Level Economic Dialogue, the Mexico-U.S. Entrepreneurship and Innovation Council, and new energy and environmental dialogues.
 The embassy also encouraged the creation of the U.S.-Mexico CEO Dialogue.
 Growing two-way trade, investment and tourism were priorities during Wayne’s tenure, as were enhancing cooperation on public security and people-to-people exchanges.